willtownes/scrna2019/README.md

 GLM-PCA (dimension reduction for generalized linear model likelihoods) is now available as a [standalone R package](https://github.com/willtownes/glmpca).
 This method is highlighted in the paper as being suitable for single cell RNA-Seq data.

+The [scry R package](https://github.com/kstreet13/scry) contains functions for feature selection using deviance, computation of null residuals, and interfaces to apply these methods and GLM-PCA to Bioconductor objects such as SingleCellExperiment and SummarizedExperiment.

 ### Authors

 Will Townes, Stephanie Hicks, Martin Aryee, and Rafa Irizarry